Generic selectors

 This movement influenced Balla’s designs and often featured bold colors and geometric shapes.
 He was known for his innovative use of materials, such as metal and plastic, and his designs were popular with both men and women.

-Gucci: Founded in Florence in 1921 by Guccio Gucci, known for luxury in leather goods, setting an elegant standard.
+Gucci: Founded in Florence in 1921 by Guccio Gucci, known for luxury in leather goods, it set an elegant standard.

 Prada: Established in Milan in 1913 by Mario Prada, famed for innovative designs, symbolizing Italian luxury.